giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/paradigms/README.md

 speech from which additional paradigms apply to subsets of words in this part of speech.

-Typically, rules that only apply to a subset will not require some sort of ordering of the rules in order to get them to be applied properly, i.e., there is hopefully no overlap in subsets.
-If there is, filesystem ordering could be used to get out of this.
+Currently, there is no explicit setting for ordering the rules, and ordering is determined by the complexity of the rules that match a given word and entry.
+Thus, if one rule looks for `pos`, `valence` and `context`, and another only looks for `pos` and `valence`, the former will be applied if both match.

 Symlinks are tolerated, so if multiple language variants need to use the same rule set, simply make a symlink between the directories.

 ## Paradigm file structure

-Paradigm files are structured the same as templates: one part is YAML, and the other part is data in Jinja form.
+Paradigm files are structured in the following wa: one part is YAML, and the other part is data in Jinja form.
 Essentially what this says is, if the first part's (YAML) conditions are matched, then we use the paradigm following.

     name: "Proper noun paradigm."
     description: |